How to Create a Comic Book: Traditional, Digital & AI

 |---|---|---|---|---|---|

-DALL-E 3 / ChatGPT Can generate simple comic strips in a single prompt.
+DALL·E 3 / ChatGPT Can generate simple comic strips in a single prompt.
 Character consistency is moderate across a full story. | ✕ | ✕ | ✕ | ✕ | $20/month |

-ComicsMaker.ai Panel layout tool + AI image generation.
-You still write the story, type all dialogue, and prompt every panel manually. | ✕ | ✕ | ✕ | ✓ | Free / $10+/month |
+ComicsMaker.ai Panel layout tool + AI image generation with LoRA character training.
+You still write the story, type all dialogue, and prompt every panel. | ✕ | ✕ | ✕ | ✓ | Free / $5+/month |

-Stable Diffusion Highest customization via LoRA training.
-Requires technical knowledge (GPU, ComfyUI).
+Stable Diffusion (Animagine XL 4.0 Opt / NovelAI V4.5) Open-weights options.
+Highest customization via LoRA training.
+Requires technical setup (GPU, ComfyUI) or paid hosted runner.
 Not for non-technical users. | ✕ | ✓ | ✕ | ✕ | Free (local) / $0.002+/image |

-Adobe Firefly Legally safe (licensed training data).
+Adobe Firefly Trained on licensed content (Adobe Stock + public domain).
 Integrated into Photoshop.
-No sequential story or consistency tools. | ✕ | ✕ | ✕ | ✕ | Free (limited) / CC subscription |
+No sequential story or comic-pipeline tools. | ✕ | ✕ | ✕ | ✕ | Free (limited) / Firefly Standard $9.99 / Pro $19.99 |

 Traditional vs AI — Side by Side